krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The name of a FIFO queue must end with the .fifo suffix.
 The suffix counts towards the 80-character queue name limit.
 To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.

 If you have an existing application that uses standard queues and you want to take advantage of the ordering or exactly-once processing features of FIFO queues, you need to configure the queue and your application correctly.
 You can't convert an existing standard queue into a FIFO queue.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.

+#### How do you implement exactly-once processing for messages in AWS?

+1. SQS FIFO Queues
+  - Support exactly-once message delivery and message ordering.
+  - Use MessageDeduplicationId to prevent duplicates.
+2. Idempotent Consumers
+  - Even with standard queues, make your consumer idempotent by storing processed message IDs in DynamoDB.
+3. Deduplication in Lambda / Worker
+  - Keep a cache or database of processed message IDs to ignore repeats.